Cargando…

 Cross-border demand

 Every year, tens of thousands of US patients cross the border for regenerative medicine.
 The pattern is consistent: an orthopedic surgeon recommends a partial knee replacement, a neurologist offers only symptom-management for an autoimmune flare, or a hair-restoration consult quotes a five-figure PRP package.
-The patient does a second pass online, finds that mesenchymal stem cell (MSC) and exosome protocols available at COFEPRIS-regulated clinics in Mexico cost 60–80% less than US cash-pay rates, and starts planning a trip.
+The patient does a second pass online, finds that mesenchymal stem cell (MSC) and exosome protocols available at COFEPRIS-regulated clinics in Mexico are typically a fraction of US cash-pay rates, and starts planning a trip.

-Cash-pay rates in the US for an allogeneic UC-MSC infusion routinely run $15,000–$50,000+ when available, while equivalent COFEPRIS-regulated protocols in Cancún are commonly $5,000–$15,000 inclusive of physician fees, lab work, and concierge support.
+Cash-pay rates in the US for an allogeneic UC-MSC infusion are typically steep when available at all, while equivalent COFEPRIS-regulated protocols in Cancún are substantially more affordable, inclusive of physician fees, lab work, and concierge support.
+Every Regeneris protocol is individualized, with a personalized written quote issued after a free medical evaluation.

 FDA-approved cellular therapies in the US are limited to a small list (hematopoietic stem cell transplants, a few CAR-T products).
 Autologous bone-marrow aspirate concentrate (BMAC) is generally the only orthopedic option; allogeneic umbilical-cord MSCs and culture-expanded MSCs sit in a gray zone or are explicitly prohibited for general use.